ds-102/sp25/syllabus.md

 ### Lectures
 {:.no_toc}

-Lectures will be held in-person **Tuesdays and Thursdays** from **12:30 PM - 2 PM in Li Ka Shing 245**.
+Lectures will be held in-person **Tuesdays and Thursdays** from **12:30 - 2 PM in 245 Li Ka Shing**.
 Recordings will be made available on the course website within 24 hours.

 ### Discussion
 {:.no_toc}
 Discussion section will be held on **Wednesdays**, led by your GSIs.
 These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.

-A few weeks into the semester, we will start the Supplemental Sections.
-A typical Supplemental Section consists of prerequisite content you might've forgotten or missed from Data 100/140 and “catch up” content to reinforce material you may have missed in the previous week.
-Details will be posted on Ed.
-Attending these sections is optional.

 ### Lab
 {:.no_toc}
 Labs will be held on **Mondays** by GSIs.
 You will be working on lab assignments with your GSI in these sections.
 You can complete the assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.
 Help will be limited on Ed and office hours because of this.

+When completing and submitting the lab, you may work individually or in pairs.
+You may pair up with any enrolled or waitlisted student for each lab: you do not have to be in the same lab section or work with the same person every week.

 ### Homeworks
 {:.no_toc}
 Homework assignments are released every other week on Fridays and due two Fridays after.
 These assignments are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lectures.
 They contain both math and coding tasks.

 - All homeworks must be submitted to Gradescope by their posted deadlines.